iwanbolzern/docker-workshop/README.md

-# docker-workshop
+# Docker Workshop
-Overnight written docker workshop for a beginner's class
+Overnight written docker workshop for a beginner's class.